4 minute read

 On average, builds for this server had an avoidance savings of 1 minute and 48 seconds.
 As you can see, the dashboard gives you details about the distribution of results in addition to the average.

-Gradle Enterprise also shows you the avoidance savings for an individual build:
+Develocity also shows you the avoidance savings for an individual build:

 This particular build saved more than 1 hour and twenty minutes using the remote build cache.
 Clearly, significant savings were achieved with this build.

 The Trends Dashboard features a graph showing how builds are performing, and avoidance savings are trending over time: